MetOffice/simulation-systems/source/WorkingPractices/inputs.rst

     rose edit -C rose-stem/app/APP-NAME

-  Note: ``rose edit`` runs on a server, so make sure your source can be seen from a server - i.e. not on a drive that's only available to your local machine.
+  Note for MetOffice Users: ``rose edit`` runs on a server, so make sure your source can be seen from a server - i.e. not on a drive that's only available to your local machine.

   For LFRic Apps a few extra changes are required.
 In your branch (your test branch if you have an upgrade macro):